RTEMS/rtems-docs/c-user/configuring_a_system.rst

 ---------------------------------
 .. index:: CONFIGURE_MAXIMUM_TASKS

-*CONSTANT:*
+CONSTANT:
     ``CONFIGURE_MAXIMUM_TASKS``

-*DATA TYPE:*
+DATA TYPE:
     Unsigned integer (``uint32_t``).

-*RANGE:*
+RANGE:
     Zero or positive.

-*DEFAULT VALUE:*
+DEFAULT VALUE:
-    The default value is 0.
+    The default value is ``0``.

-**DESCRIPTION:**
+DESCRIPTION:
     ``CONFIGURE_MAXIMUM_TASKS`` is the maximum number of Classic API Tasks that can be concurrently active.

-**NOTES:**
+NOTES:
     This object class can be configured in unlimited allocation mode.

     The calculations for the required memory in the RTEMS Workspace for tasks assume that each task has a minimum stack size and has floating point support enabled.
-The configuration parameter ``CONFIGURE_EXTRA_TASK_STACKS`` is used to specify task stack requirements *ABOVE* the minimum size required.
+The configuration parameter
+    ``CONFIGURE_EXTRA_TASK_STACKS`` is used to specify task stack requirements *ABOVE* the minimum size required.
 See :ref:`Reserve Task/Thread Stack Memory Above Minimum` for more information about ``CONFIGURE_EXTRA_TASK_STACKS``.

     The maximum number of POSIX threads is specified by ``CONFIGURE_MAXIMUM_POSIX_THREADS``.

+    A future enhancement to ``<rtems/confdefs.h>`` could be to eliminate the assumption that all tasks have floating point enabled.
+This would require the addition of a new configuration parameter to specify the number of tasks which enable floating point support.

 ..
 COMMENT: XXX - Add xref to CONFIGURE_MAXIMUM_POSIX_THREADS.

-A future enhancement to ``<rtems/confdefs.h>`` could be to eliminate the assumption that all tasks have floating point enabled.
-This would require the addition of a new configuration parameter to specify the number of tasks which enable floating point support.

 ..
 COMMENT: === CONFIGURE_ENABLE_CLASSIC_API_NOTEPADS ===